Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 ## Visualize sampling locations

-Make world maps with points for sampling location for soil, marine and freshwater samples, using the R script maps_sampling_points.R
+Make world maps with points for sampling location for soil, marine and freshwater samples, using the R script maps_sampling_points.R.
+Make a visualization of the number of shared ASVs with the R script shared_ASVs.R.

 ## Soil